 On July 21 – 26, Sun Divers customers and team members worked with restoration leaders from RMP to monitor coral spawning activity.
 The six-day volunteer event was conducted to confirm spawning times for Diploria labyrinthiformis, commonly known as grooved brain coral, so that in the future, the gamete (male & female germ cells) could be collected for coral breeding restoration efforts.

 Corals have a gift of growing and reproducing both sexually and asexually.

 Let’s talk about asexual reproduction first.
 When coral fragments are broken off from their primary colony either through natural causes or with intent for restoration, they can reattach to the reef and start a whole new colony.

 Corals also reproduce sexually.
 This occurs through mass coral spawning events.
 Hard (or stony) corals release male & female germ cells called gamete all at the same time.
-Check out how cool this mass spawning event looks.
 The lucky gamete then fertilize.
 And, much like we learned about in junior high, they become an embryo that turns into coral larvae (also known as planula).
 Or if you want to keep the sex ed analogies going, you can think of these as little coral ‘babies.’
 The planula can then attach to substrate and ultimately grow into a new colony.

 What is coral breeding restoration?